helium/HIP/0019-third-party-manufacturers.md

 Both Helium and RAK hotspots are (presumably) running the same miner software as available on GitHub, but software updates are handled by a proprietary process.
 Additionally, there is remote access that can be used by Helium staff to diagnose and resolve issues.
 Both of these are closed-source and undocumented.
 If not open-sourced, third-party manufacturers would need to develop their own provably-reliable alternative.

+## Customer Refunds

+All manufacturers must offer an avenue of a refund in the orginal currency paid (excluding crypto) up until the item has been shipped to customer.
+This encompasses the traditonal creditcard or paypal options for customers.
+Wire Transfers for B2B may remain as-is per the sellers policies.

 ## How To Apply

 Interested manufacturers should: